-Casting Number: 14 Casting Time: Full action Ingredient: A scrap of a tapestry, singed by fire (+2)

-Description: You create a curtain of flame 4 yards (2 squares) tall and 12 yards (6 squares) long.
+Ingredient: A scrap of a tapestry, singed by fire (+2) Description: You create a curtain of flame 4 yards (2 squares) tall and 12 yards (6 squares) long.
+Place the template anywhere within 12 yards (6 Squares) of the caster.
 You can shape the contour of the curtain at will.
-Although it always hangs downward like a curtain affected by gravity, the figurative rod that supports it can be bent at any angle, follow any curve, or be suspended from any height you choose.
-Anyone touching or adjacent to the curtain suffers a Damage 3 hit, as does anyone moving through it.
+Although it always hangs downward like a curtain affected by gravity, the figurative rod that supports it can be bent at any angle, follow any curve, or be at any height you choose.
+Anyone touching the curtain suffers a Damage 3 hit, as does anyone moving through it.
 Furthermore, the curtain itself and the smoke rising from it cause all missiles fired through the curtain to suffer a -20% Ballistic Skill penalty, and there is a similar -20% penalty to any test related to sight or perception through the curtain.
-The curtain billows in breeze or strong wind as a curtain of heavy cloth would, which can sometimes (GM's call) cause it to blow into nearby creatures (causing damage as described) or set nearby combustibles on fire.
+The curtain billows in wind as a curtain of heavy cloth would, which can (GM's call) cause it to blow into nearby creatures (damage as described) or set nearby combustibles on fire.
 This spell lasts for a number of minutes equal to your Magic Characteristic.